sakul987/lineageBuilder/README.md

 Device with LOS_D=a5y17lte e.g.

 I plan on adding the option to include MicroG, but first I will have to finish the base script.

+To run the current script which should build a signed build:

+`LOS_B=lineage-18.1 LOS_D=a5y17lte source build.sh`

+//source to make it run in the current shell instead of its own, prevents issues with cd